docksal/docksal/docs/content/stack/configuration-variables.md

 curl -fsSL https://get.docksal.io | CI=1 bash
 ```

-### DOCKSAL_CONFIRM_YES
+### DOCKSAL_CONFIRM_YES (global or project)

 `Default: 0`

-If set to 1 then all yes/no confirms will automatically be answered yes.
+If set to `1`, all yes/no confirms will automatically be answered yes.
 Useful for CI environments that fake tty and thus "freeze" waiting for user input.

 ### DOCKSAL_SSH_AGENT_USE_HOST (global)